 Guidelines express objectives with respect to specific development features or conditions and explain why a particular guideline or criterion is an appropriate way to achieve the objective.
 Guidelines provide graphic examples and verbal description showing approaches that conform to the guidelines.
+The guidelines in this document establish basic guidelines for aspects of project design that are regulated by the County.
 These guidelines augment the standards in this document and provide qualitative direction on how to meet the County's goal for high quality design of residential projects.
-Any deviation from the intent of these guidelines or the letter of these standards is a deviation from the Zoning Ordinance and requires approval of a Variance.
-However, use variances are never allowed.